kartben/azure-rtos-renode-samples/README.md

 # Tests for Azure RTOS apps emulated in the Renode framework

-This repostory contains a few samples showcasing Azure RTOS-based applications simulated and/or tested using the Renode framework.
+This repository contains a few samples showcasing Azure RTOS-based applications simulated and/or tested using the Renode framework.

+> :warning: Support for real-time operating systems on Arm chips in Renode has been vastly improved since Renode 1.12 release.
+> **You will need to use a nightly build** until Renode 1.13 is officially released.
+You can download the latest nightly build at [https://dl.antmicro.com/projects/renode/builds/?P=*latest*](https://dl.antmicro.com/projects/renode/builds/?P=*latest*).

 ## Azure RTOS ThreadX demo